fischi20/limelight/README.md

-# limelight README
+# limelight

-This is the README for your extension "limelight".
-After writing up a brief description, we recommend including the following sections.
+Limelight is a VSCode extension that helps to focus on a specific part of the code and puts the rest in the backgrounnd.

 ## Features